mobinakoorehsaz/hangman/README.md

-#hangman
+# hangman
-this is SUT project. code it for my stupid friend :) she'll pay for it.thanks
+this is SUT project.
+code it for my stupid friend :) she'll pay for it. thanks